thomas-k-cameron/my-mbo-analysis-book/src/question2/data-generation/labels.md

 - NK225, TOPIX and JGBL

-These three contracts are the products with the biggest volume within our dataset.
+These three contracts are the products that are most actively traded on Osaka exchange.

-I learned that data you can find on contracts with smaller volume is largely different; Stock Options on Osaka is very queit (nothing really happens, few contracts experience 1 or 2 executions in a day sometime).
-Same can be said for most combo products.
+I learned that data you can find on contracts with smaller volume is very different; Stock Options on Osaka is very queit (nothing really happens, few contracts sees 1 or 2 taker in a day sometime).
+Same can be said for many combo products.

 It would be difficult to test the model with these quiet contracts, as you simply don't have the data.
 So, I thought that I should just focus on the most active ones.